Our News

 While employers can’t put a stop to employees socialising in their spare time, it is a good idea to communicate to staff that their behaviour at after party events must still meet the company’s code of conduct.

 Potential disputes around situations like harassment at an unofficial event can still have consequences for staff.
-Hancock says employers should make it clear to those in the business which is the official work function, as well as communicating to staff that they must adhere to behavioural standards if they kick on afterwards.
+McDonald Murholme says employers should make it clear to those in the business which is the official work function, as well as communicating to staff that they must adhere to behavioural standards if they kick on afterwards.

 “Codes of conduct and obligations continue to apply after work events, so employees need to be aware that if they’re at one of these, they do still stand.
 They should be told to be mindful of this.”